 Your shipment’s bill of lading (B/L or BOL) is one of the most important documents your freight requires.
 It has multiple purposes and functions that help carriers, shippers, receivers, and 3PLs know what the freight is, and what to do with it.
 Take a look at this quick guide to bills of lading and see if you have all the information you need to move shipments efficiently and effectively.

-A BOL is a legal document offered by the carrier to the shipper that details important freight facts like what type of freight is being shipped, how much freight is being shipped, and the freight’s origin and destination.
+A BOL is a legal document that details important freight facts like what type of freight is being shipped, how much freight is being shipped, and the freight’s origin and destination.
 These documents have been in use since nearly 4000 B.C. and have greater evidence in Roman times.
 Today, these are often paper documents, but with the rise in technology, more of these are electronic documents secured via EDI or blockchain.

 Most logistics law firms will tell you that these documents are legally binding and can serve as a contract to move freight.